 To view these eight Ethos statements, click the button below:

 Veritas Dental is a multi-practitioner clinic.
-Our Doctors have between 14 - 31 years of clinical experience and over the course of their careers, our Doctors have invested the time and effort to be mentored by numerous Specialists in several areas of dentistry.
+Our Doctors have over 41 years of combined clinical experience and over the course of their careers, our Doctors have invested the time and effort to be mentored by numerous Specialists in several areas of dentistry.
 This post-doctoral education enables Veritas Dental to provide our patients with a wide range of dental services, including the typical preventative dental care like cleanings, mercury-free fillings, caps, bridgework and dentures, but also more complicated treatment such as: